BFarkascode/STM32_I2CwIRQDriver/README.md

 # STM32_I2CwIRQDriver
 Bare metal non blocking (!) master driver for I2C in STM32_L0x3.

+We use the BMP280 again and we need an oscilloscope too to check the I2C bus out.

 I implied in my regular I2C driver project that it is possible to make a better driver using IRQs and thus avoid blocking "delay" commands in the code.
 Well, that turned out to be more complex than I initally estimated, so here we go...

 Problems